MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/01-MiniLab_Conditional Access Azure MFA.md

 **Prerequisites**

-To perform this demonstration you need the following resources and privileges:
+To perform this mini-lab you need the following resources and privileges:

 * A working Azure AD tenant with Azure AD Premium or trial license enabled.